balusena/kubernetes-for-devops/05-Kubernetes ReplicaSets and Deployments/Kubernetes ReplicaSets and Deployments.md

 recommended to make changes in the deployment file and apply them using the kubectl apply command to maintain consistency.

-### 12.We are changing the version from 1.21.3 to 1.21 using kubectl command without using deployment file:
+### 12.Changing the version from 1.21.3 to 1.21 using kubectl command without using deployment file:
 ```
 ubuntu@balasenapathi:~$ kubectl set image deployment/nginx-deployment nginx-container=nginx:1.21
 deployment.apps/nginx-deployment image updated